yahya-mhf/Number-gessing-game/README.md

 Welcome to the **Number Guessing Game**!
 This is a fun, interactive game where you try to guess a randomly generated number within a specific range.
 The game provides feedback on whether your guess is too high or too low, and the number of attempts varies based on the difficulty level chosen.

 ### Credits
-This project is based on the Number Guessing Game idea from roadmap.sh. https://roadmap.sh/projects/number-guessing-game
+This project is based on the Number Guessing Project from roadmap.sh. https://roadmap.sh/projects/number-guessing-game

 ## Table of Contents